Oriol Servià: 2008

 The season finished with Servià racking up seven top-ten finishes, five top-five finishes, and a fourth place best finish.

 2009

 Servià was sidelined for the first three races of the IndyCar Series leading into the Indianapolis 500.
 He signed a deal with Rahal Letterman Racing to compete in the Indianapolis 500.
 He qualified on the third day of qualifying at an average speed of 220.984, and finished 26th in the race after dropping out with mechanical problems.

-He then signed on with Newman/Haas/Lanigan Racing for the Mid-Ohio race after serving as an advisor to Tony Kanaan at Andretti Green Racing.
+Servià then signed on with Newman/Haas/Lanigan Racing for the Mid-Ohio race after serving as an advisor to Tony Kanaan at Andretti Green Racing.

 2011

 Due to sponsorship issues at Newman/Haas/Lanigan Racing, Servià sat out the 2010 IndyCar season.
 However, after picking up Telemundo and CDW as sponsors, Servià was able to make his return for the 2011 season.
 He had his best season since 2005, by finishing with three podiums, six top-fives, and eleven top-tens on his way to finishing fourth in the points.

 Servià also finished runner-up in the controversial race at 2011 MoveThatBlock.com Indy 225.
 With just ten laps remaining, the green flag was displayed, which resulted in multiple crashes.
 As the race was then red flagged, with Servià in front, race control decided to reverse the order and declared Andretti Autosport deifer Ryan Hunter-Reay as the winner.
 Newman/Haas Racing and Chip Ganassi Racing filed protests.
 After a hearing on 22 August, the result was upheld and the protests denied.

 Three weeks later, Servià would score his second runner-up of the season in the Baltimore Grand Prix.